ankane/ahoy/README.md

 ## Native Apps

+Libraries for iOS and Android are coming soon.
+Until then, here’s the HTTP spec.

 ### Visits

 When a user launches the app, create a visit.
 Send a `POST` request to `/ahoy/visits` with: